Penningtons Manches Cooper LLP

 What rules specially deal with electronic marketing (for example, by email, text message, WhatsApp message, online ads etc)?

-Yes, see above.
+Please see section 13 above.
 Direct electronic marketing is governed in the UK by both the UK GDPR and PECR.

-Consent is required before sending emails to individual subscribers (unless the PECR ‘soft opt-in’ set out below applies).
-Where PECR requires consent, that consent must meet the UK GDPR standards (including that the consent is a positive action from the individual, freely given, specific and informed and capable of verification).
+Consent is required before sending emails to individual subscribers (unless the PECR 'soft opt-in' set out below applies).
+Where PECR requires consent, that consent must meet the UK GDPR standards (including that the consent is a positive action from the individual, freely given, specific and informed, an unambiguous indication and capable of verification).

 PECR – soft opt-in

-For individual subscribers without prior consent to send marketing, organisations can only send email marketing if the individual is an existing customer who bought (or negotiated to buy) a similar product or service from the organisation in the past and the organisation gave them a simple way to opt out both when it first collected their details and in every message subsequently sent.
-If relying on the soft opt-in, organisations must be able to demonstrate that the relevant individuals were given the opportunity to opt-out both at the time of collection of their details and in every subsequent message.
+For individual subscribers without prior consent to send marketing, organisations can only send email marketing where the organisation collected the individual's contact details, in the course of a sale or negotiation of a sale of a product or a service, the organisation is marketing similar products and services and the organisation gave them a simple way to refuse or opt out both when it first collected their details and in every subsequent message sent.

 What rules specifically deal with cookies?